KartikKannapur/kartikkannapur.github.io/learn.md

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 2 - Visualization

-- The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie - Page 280 of 764 - 8 Model Inference and Averaging
+- The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie - Page 301 of 764 - 8.7 Bagging

 -